Fish Fight Part 1: Don’t pump your rod

 The fighting style of Slow Pitch Jigging is also unique.

-What I was used to doing like most anglers is that you pull up your rod and, while you bring it back down, wind up the reel and repeat that “pumping” actions.
+What I was used to doing like most anglers is to pump the rod.
+You lift up your rod and, while you bring it back down, you reel in.
+That’s what all anglers do to fight the fish all around the world.
 But with Slow Pitch Jigging, we don’t pump like that.

 See the video of a man catching a 35kg Amberjack.